 Improve quality without a large QA team

 Large QA departments are not a small business story.
 But this has nothing to do with quality suffering.
-With modern QA solutions, even a single tester can achieve high test coverage.
+With modern QA solutions, even AI testing for small companies enables a single tester to achieve high test coverage.

 Key benefit: